Jaffer-sadiq/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/Getting-startedv2.md

-# **Getting Started with Your SC-900: Microsoft Security, Compliance, and Identity Fundamentals Workshop**
+# **Getting Started with Your PL-900 Microsoft Power Platform Fundamentals Workshop**

-Welcome to your SC-900: Microsoft Security, Compliance, and Identity Fundamentals workshop!
-We've prepared a seamless environment for you to explore and learn about Azure services.
+Welcome to your PL-900 Microsoft Power Platform Fundamentals!
+We've prepared a seamless environment for you to explore and learn PL-900 Microsoft Power Platform Fundamentals.
 Let's begin by making the most of this experience:

 ## **1. Accessing Your Lab Environment**